Last updated: March 2026

 Bulk mulch is sold by landscape supply yards and delivered by dump truck or picked up in a trailer.

-Organic mulch breaks down over time.
-Typically, you need to "top dress" (add a fresh 1-inch layer) once a year, usually in spring.
-You generally don't need to remove the old mulch unless it has become matted, diseased, or infested with fungus.
+Organic mulch slowly breaks down over time.
+Typically, you only need to add a fresh 1-inch layer once a year during the spring.
+You generally do not need to remove the old mulch unless it has become severely matted or diseased.